Skip to main content

 Saltwater License: Allows you to fish in saltwater areas only.

-Shellfish/Seaweed License: Allows you to harvest razor clams, red rock crab, goose barnacles, mussels, octopus, oysters, scallops, sea cucumbers, sea urchins, shrimp, softshell and hardshell clams, squid, seaweed, coastal Dungeness crab and Puget Sound Dungeness crab.
+Shellfish/Seaweed License: Allows you to harvest crawfish, razor clams, red rock crab, goose barnacles, mussels, octopus, oysters, scallops, sea cucumbers, sea urchins, shrimp, softshell and hardshell clams, squid, seaweed, coastal Dungeness crab and Puget Sound Dungeness crab.
 Puget Sound Dungeness crab also requires a Puget Sound Dungeness Crab Endorsement (see below).
 No CRC is required, except Puget Sound Dungeness crab.
 This license does not include a Vehicle Access Pass.

 Razor Clam License: This license (available as an annual or three-day short-term license) allows you to harvest razor clams.
 You do not need this license if you already have a shellfish/seaweed or combination license.
 No CRC is required.
 This license does not include a Vehicle Access Pass.